cjin2019/SEZMA/README.md

 ### OS
 Only compatible for macOS 10.12+.

+### Nuitka: Binarize Package

+1. `python3 -m pip install -U nuitka`: does not work for virtual environments

 ### Permisions

 In order to run this app, you must run in `sudo`.